OYBDOOO/General_Documentation/Python/Jupyter_Notebooks_Setup.md

 -	jupyterlab
 -	netcdf4
 -	xarray
 -	numpy
 -	pandas
 -	matplotlib
 -	cartopy
 -	cftime
 -	nc-time-axis
   -	For this package, the command above didn’t work for me for some reason but you can use the following instead: `conda install -c conda-forge nc-time-axis` or `pip install nc-time-axis` datetime
 -	geos
 -	dask
 -

 Now you’re ready to open a notebook and get started!

-### Open jupyter lab on arc4:
+### Open Jupyter lab on arc4

-**Window 1**
+**Window 1(your terminal on arc4)**

-jupyter lab --no-browser --port=1112 &
+`jupyter lab --no-browser --port=1112 &`

 Note you can choose any 4digit number for the port

-**Window 2**
+**Window 2(the local terminal in your PC)**

-ssh -L 1112:localhost:1112 [username]@arc4.leeds.ac.uk
+`ssh -L 1112:localhost:1112 [username]@arc4.leeds.ac.uk`

 Next, open the link that popped up in the first window in your browser

+### Close the Jupyter lab Server

+If you want to close the Jupyter lab server.
+You can press `Crtl+C` on you keyboard to back to the terminal state(on arc4).
+Then you use the command `fg` to see the Jupyter server that is running.
+Press `Crtl+C` again and it will interrupted.
+The terminal will let you to choose `y/n` to close it.
+Press `y` and then it will be closed.

+### Additional Notes

+For the next time you want to access the Jupyter lab Server.
+You are required to go to the file path of your code or the father/ancestor file path of your code.
+Then:

+`conda activate [environment_name]`

+Skip the **Installing Conda Packages** section and follow the **Open Jupyter lab on arc4** section.